rabbiabe/omer-light-box/README.md

 I designed this project to create an attractive reminder device for *sefirat ha-omer*.
 It does not have all the features that can be found in smartphone apps; my goals were to create an attractive physical device that would have an automatic timeout so it could provide a reminder on Shabbat/Yom Tov without requiring the user to interact directly with the device.
 The aesthetic concept took inspiration from [this video](https://www.youtube.com/watch?v=wuDAnHHIx6M&pp=ygUTZWxlbWVudDE0IGxlZCBzaWducw%3D%3D).

 ## Architecture
+This project uses the Raspberry Pi Pico real-time clock (RTC) to generate an interrupt once per day.
+The interrupt routine advances the Omer count to the "next" day, lights up the etched design as a visual reminder to count, and displays the total count, weeks, and days on a standard 128x32 OLED display.

+The trimpot voltage is read 10x/second, scaled to the range 40-255, and used to set the LED strip brightness (40 being the approximate minimum level that actually looked good).

+When the display is active, the LED strip and OLED are updated 3x/second.

 ### Possible features someone else might want to add:
 - Use Pico W to interface with HebCal (or other online API?) to automatically sync current time, Hebrew date, and nightfall